elwiderman/shadystuffs/wp-content/plugins/fish-and-ships/readme.txt

 15. Apply coupons automatically (Pro)

 == Changelog ==

+= 1.5.8 - 09/08/2024 =
+* Added special action Add Order Note [Pro]
+* Rare bug solved in few websites: the order of the rules is randomly altered when saving.
+* Fixed one deprecated & one PHP warning messages
+* Checked for WC 9.1
+* Checked for WP 6.6

 = 1.5.7 - 03/07/2024 =
 * Added CSS for better shipping settings printing